confident-ai/deepeval/README.md

 </p>

-**DeepEval** is a simple, yet powerful open source package that allows any developer to unit test LLM outputs in python.
-DeepEval also integrate seamlessly with CI/CD pipelines, and provide out-of-the-box metrics for you to evaluate your LLM applications on things you care about - such as output factuality, relevancy, bias, and toxicity.
+**DeepEval** is an open-science and open-source evaluation effort that applies cutting-edge research into evaluation benchmarks.
+It aims to make evaluation accessible for all developers and engineers to unit test LLMs in python.
+DeepEval allows engineers/developers to integrate seamlessly with CI/CD pipelines, and provide out-of-the-box metrics for you to evaluate your LLM applications on things you care about - such as output factuality, relevancy, bias, and toxicity.

 Whether you're using RAG or fine-tuning, we make it easy to develop, deploy, and productionize LLM applications with confidence.